AdguardTeam/KnowledgeBaseDNS/docs/dns-client/environment.md

 When set to `1`, log entries have a timestamp.
 When set to `0`, log entries don’t have it.

-This environment variable has priority over [log.timestamp][conf-log] field from the configuration file.
+This environment variable has priority over the [log.timestamp][conf-log] field in the configuration file.

 **Default:** **Unset.**